abap-ai/mcp/docs/Overview.md

 ### ZCL_MCP_SCHEMA_BUILDER

-Helper class to build JSON schemas for tool input validation:
+Helper class to build JSON schemas for tool input validation.
+You can call it multiple times like below or fully chain it.

 ```abap
 DATA(schema) = NEW zcl_mcp_schema_builder( ).